jwillmer/nut-influxdbv2/README.md

 # nut-influxdbv2
 This is a docker container that pulls data from a NUT server and pushed to InfluxDB.
 Based on work of mihai-cindea [https://github.com/mihai-cindea/nut-influxdb-exporter)

-**Under Developement**

 ## Changes
 Updated for InfluxDBv2.
 Changed outputted values.
 Poll multiple NUT servers.
+Poll internal batteries on MacOS using the NUT macosx-ups driver.

 ## Roadmap
-Poll internal batteries on MacOS using the NUT macosx-ups driver.

 ## NUT Servers
 - Get IP address of NUT servers